DevOps UAT / Security Scanner /

 Same pattern.
 Same output format.
 Zero mental overhead.

-I threw it in a Docker container because:
+I packaged it in a Docker container because:

 2. Docker makes it portable - works the same everywhere